Academic Certificate

 GIS: StoryMaps and Apps - Winter Quarter, 4 credits

-The following course may be taken when all other courses have been complete, it is the final course for the certificate:
+The following is the final course for the certificate and may be taken when all other courses have been completed:

-GIS: Field Research Project - Summer Quarter, 4 credits*
+GIS: Research Project - Summer Quarter, 4 credits*

 Learn more about courses in the Academic Catalog